epinio/docs/src/howtos/create_custom_service.md

 $ kubeclt apply -f service.yaml
 ```

-If everything worked correctly, the new service should appear when this command is run:
+If everything worked correctly, you can see your Service in the Epinio `service-catalog`:

 ```
 $ epinio service catalog